ElmTran/ElmTran.github.io/README.md

-# Simple Texture Jekyll Theme
+# Personal Blog Based on Simple Texture

 ![Gem Version](https://img.shields.io/gem/v/jekyll-theme-simple-texture.svg)

+This is a personal blog based on Simple Texture.

 Simple Texture is a gem-based responsive simple texture styled Jekyll theme for [Jekyll][Jekyll] 3.3 or above, which can also be forked as a boilerplate for older versions of Jekyll.